Minnesota Court Records

 What are the Sex Offender Restrictions in Minnesota?

 There may be some restrictions for sex offenders in Minnesota, depending on the severity of their crimes.
 Generally, sex offenders are required to register and update information about themselves, like their primary place of residence.
 The period of registration in Minnesota is ten years, but offenders who violate the registration requirements may get an additional five years.
-However, there are no provisions in the state’s registration law that permanently prohibits offenders from having contact with minors or living near a school except as a condition for parole or probation.
-Registrants that complete their parole/probation are no longer subject to such restrictions.
+However, the state’s registration law does not permanently prohibit offenders from having contact with minors or living near a school, except as a condition for parole or probation.
+Registrants who complete their parole/probation are no longer subject to such restrictions.